-There is a daily breakfast buffet featuring an egg dish, freshly baked pastries, Vermont maple Sausage, and a parfait bar.
+A daily breakfast buffet features an egg dish, freshly baked pastries, Vermont maple Sausage, and a parfait bar.
 If you’re a guest at the Swift Inn, the breakfast buffet is complimentary; however, guests staying elsewhere pay $20 per person for the breakfast buffet.

 In addition to fantastic food, Jessica’s Restaurant has been recognized by Wine Spectator for the Best of Award of Excellence.
 With less than 1,200 restaurants worldwide with this award, Jessica’s Restaurant is proud to receive this distinction.
 They have an extensive selection of wines for all tastes.